rdkcentral/Dobby/rdkPlugins/HttpProxy/README.md

 ### Additional root CA certificate

 The `proxyRootCACert` field is optional.
-If it is included, the certificate is prepended to the host's root CA certificate in the container.
+If it is included, the certificate is prepended to a copy of the host's `ca-certificates.crt` and then mounted into the container.

+Adding proxy root CA certificate to the container's `ca-certificates.crt` allows HTTPS traffic inspection.

 Use the full certificate, starting with `-----BEGIN CERTIFICATE-----` and ending with `-----END CERTIFICATE-----`.